 - Section 3.1.
-Upon receipt of the unofficial education records by Lee A. Tolbert Community Academy, the Academy shall enroll and appropriately place the student based on the information provided in the unofficial records pending validation by the official records, as quickly as possible. - Section 3.2.
-Simultaneous with enrollment and conditional placement of student, Lee A. Tolbert Community Academy shall request the student's official education record from the school in the sending state.
-If Lee A. Tolbert Community Academy is the school in the sending state, Lee A. Tolbert Community Academy will process any such request and furnish the official education records to the school in the receiving state within ten (10) days.

-- Section 3.2.
+Upon receipt of the unofficial education records by Momentum Academy, the school shall enroll and appropriately place the student based on the information provided in the unofficial records pending validation by the official records, as quickly as possible. - Section 3.2.
+Simultaneous with enrollment and conditional placement of student, Momentum Academy shall request the student's official education record from the school in the sending state.
+If Momentum Academy is the school in the sending state, Momentum Academy will process any such request and furnish the official education records to the school in the receiving state within ten (10) days. - Section 3.2.
 A special power of attorney, relative to the guardianship of a child of a military family and executed under applicable law shall be sufficient for the purposes of enrollment and all other actions requiring parental participation and consent. - Section 3.3.
-Lee A. Tolbert Community Academy is prohibited from charging tuition to a transitioning military child placed in the care of a noncustodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent. - Section 3.4.
+Momentum Academy is prohibited from charging tuition to a transitioning military child placed in the care of a noncustodial parent or other person standing in loco parentis who lives in a jurisdiction other than that of the custodial parent. - Section 3.4.
 A transitioning military child shall have thirty (30) days from the date of enrollment to obtain any required immunization(s). - Section 3.5.
-A transitioning military child, placed in the care of a non-custodial parent or other person standing in local parentis who lives in a jurisdiction other than that of the custodial parent, may continue to attend Lee A. Tolbert Community Academy if he/she was enrolled while residing with the custodial parent. - Section 3.6.
+A transitioning military child, placed in the care of a non-custodial parent or other person standing in local parentis who lives in a jurisdiction other than that of the custodial parent, may continue to attend Momentum Academy if he/she was enrolled while residing with the custodial parent.

+- Section 3.6.
 Students shall be allowed to continue their enrollment at grade level in the receiving state commensurate with their grade level (including Kindergarten) in the sending state at the time of transition, regardless of age.
 A student who has satisfactorily completed the prerequisite grade level in the sending state shall be eligible for enrollment in the next highest grade level in the receiving state, regardless of age.
 A student transferring after the state of the school year in the receiving state shall enter the school in the receiving state on their validated level from an accredited school in the sending state. - Section 3.7.
-Lee A. Tolbert Community Academy shall facilitate the opportunity for transitioning military children's inclusion in extracurricular activities, regardless of application deadlines, to the extent they are otherwise qualified.
+Momentum Academy shall facilitate the opportunity for transitioning military children's inclusion in extracurricular activities, regardless of application deadlines, to the extent they are otherwise qualified.